jcvdav/villasenor-derbez/content/home/about.md

 # About me

 I am a Ph.D.
-Student working with [Steve Gaines](http://gaineslab.msi.ucsb.edu/) and [Christopher Costello](https://christopherjcostello.com/) at the [Bren School of Environmental Science & Management](bren.ucsb.edu) in UC, Santa Barbara.
-As a [Latin American Fisheries Fellow](http://www.laff.bren.ucsb.edu) and [UC MEXUS - CONACyT](https://ucmexus.ucr.edu/), I work in Quantitative Marine Conservation.
+Candidate working with [Christopher Costello](https://christopherjcostello.com/) and [Steve Gaines](http://gaineslab.msi.ucsb.edu/) at the [Bren School of Environmental Science & Management](bren.ucsb.edu) in UC, Santa Barbara.
+As a [Latin American Fisheries Fellow](http://www.laff.bren.ucsb.edu) and [UC MEXUS - CONACyT](https://ucmexus.ucr.edu/), I work in Quantitative Marine Conservation and Conservation Economics.
 My research combines Ecological and Economic theory with Data Science.
-I believe today's available technology can allow us to revolutionize the way in which we manage fisheries and do conservation.
+I believe today's available technology can allow us to revolutionize the way in which we design marine conservation policies.

 I have always felt passionate about the Ocean.
 Growing up in Playa del Carmen (Mexico) I spent a lot of time in the water.
 I have been a SCUBA diver since I was 10 years old, and a fisher for as long as I can remember.
 Aside from my work, I enjoy SCUBA diving, fishing, and sailing.
-Following what seems to be a tradition in my family, I enjoy cooking a blend of Mexican and Spanish dishes for my close ones.

 Along with [Camila Vargas](https://www.laff.bren.ucsb.edu/laff-network/camila-vargas) I run [ERRE](https://www.erre-esp.org/), a blog about all things R and RStudio in Spanish.